rsquaredacademy/report/README.md

 Installation
 ------------

-reports is not available on CRAN yet.
+report is not available on CRAN yet.
 You can install the development version from [GitHub](https://github.com/) with:

 ``` r
 # install.packages("devtools")